Conservation Voltage Reduction (CVR) is a power-saving innovation.

 Smart grid technologies made CVR increasingly cost effective, and BGE pushed its own enhancements forward, too.

 The BGE team researched and sampled new equipment.
 They worked with vendors to find the right technology.
-Today, BGE is the first utility in the country to start a large-scale CVR deployment.
+BGE is one of the first utilities in the country to start a large-scale CVR deployment.

 Some important results: lower carbon emissions and lower costs.